LucyChristmas/content-guidelines-/README.md

 ## Contributing

 ### Found an error or inconsistency?
-Please [contact the content team] or [open an issue/submit feedback].
+Please contact the Web Experience team or [open an issue/submit feedback].

 ### Suggesting updates?
 These guides are living documents.
 If you notice: